andreaskatis/cgc-synthesized-fuzzers/Divelogger2/README.md

 1. When executing download dive, the application stores the hex values given into a static array of fixed size.
 However, the array length isn't checked, allowing the user to overflow the array, which crashes the application.

 ## Fuzzer information
-The fuzzer sends 556 ints, which the relay then converts into an expression suitable for the application.
+The fuzzer sends 66 ints, which the relay then converts into an expression suitable for the application.
 The usage and expected ranges for the generated integers are as follows:

     Variable Name       Usage                                       Expected Range      Instances
-    main                Represents the main command                 [0,7]               1 length              Limits the length of strings                [1, 100]            5
-    cha                 Represents chars based on ASCII conversion  [32, 126]           500 month               Represents the month                        [1, 12]             1
+    main                Represents the main command                 [0,7]               1 cha                 Represents chars based on ASCII conversion  [32, 126]           25 month               Represents the month                        [1, 12]             1
     day                 Represents the day                          [1, 31]             1
     year                Represents the year                         [1950, 2050]        1
-    genericIn           Represents various input values             unconstrained       9 (ZIP, phone, PADINum, maxDep, avgDep, durat, O2, PSIIn, PSIOut) time                Represents a time value                     unconstrained       3 hexVal              Represents a hex value                      [0, 255]            32 index               Represents the dive index                   [1, 20]             1
+    genericIn           Represents various input values             unconstrained       1 (ZIP, phone, PADINum, maxDep, avgDep, durat, O2, PSIIn, PSIOut) time                Represents a time value                     unconstrained       3 hexVal              Represents a hex value                      [0, 255]            32 index               Represents the dive index                   [1, 20]             1